teralytics/flowmap.gl/README.md

 - Total incoming and outgoing flows for the locations are calculated and represented as circle of varying sizes
 - The flow lines are sorted so that the larger flows are drawn above

-The totals for the locations are represented so that it is possible to see both the incoming and the outgoing totals.
-Darker outline means more incoming, lighter outline means more outgoing, e.g. here evening vs morning commuting behavior:
+The totals for the locations are represented so that it is possible to see the difference between the incoming and the outgoing totals.
+A darker outline means there are more incoming flows, a lighter outline means more outgoing.
+For instance, below we compare evening and morning commuting behavior:

 <img src="./doc/morning-evening-peaks.gif" width="480" />